 However, keep in mind that ceramic tiles can be difficult to clean, and, just like porcelain tiles, they can be quite heavy, making them unsuitable for upper-story installations.

 Need help looking for flooring options?
 Simplify your search with Handyman Connection® of Grapevine.
 When it comes to remodeling and carpentry services, we are your go-to resource.
-Give us a call at (817) 527-3600, or fill out our contact form to request a free estimate.
+Give us a call at (817) 527-3600, or fill out our contact form to request an estimate.